Design Philosophy | Jute Interior Design

 What’s your goal as a designer?

-Do you have strict standards in terms of sustainability?
+Do you have strict standards in terms of materials?

-There are so many ways to do your part, and anything you are willing to do for the benefit of your health and that of the environment is helpful.
+There are so many ways to incorporate clean materials into your home, and anything you are willing to do for the benefit of your health and that of the environment is helpful.
 It’s our job to help you determine what matters most to you, then execute it in the most approachable, relaxed way.

-I always try to present clients with all of the information they need to make informed decisions, with recommendations for the safest, healthiest options.
-Nothing I suggest will add to the toxic load of their home.
-But it’s ultimately up to the client to decide what’s best for their health and what choices to make.
+I always try to present clients with all of the information they need to make informed decisions, with recommendations for the cleanest options.
+But, ultimately it’s up to the client to decide what is best for their family and their home.

-What types of sustainability goals do you tend to address?
+What types of wellness goals do you tend to address?

-Everyone’s version of sustainability is unique to them.
-Some clients want to lower their energy footprint, others want to reduce waste and reuse as much as possible, and others have specific health issues and want their home to be as nontoxic as possible.
-People are just starting to make the connection between their homes, their health, and the environment, and we are here to help them figure out where they want to draw the line.
+Everyone’s needs are unique.
+Some clients want to focus on creating spaces to welcome guests and foster connection, others want homes that are grounding and complement their other wellness efforts and some have specific health concerns and want their home to be as clean as possible.
+People are just starting to make the connection between their homes, their health, and the environment, and we are here to help them figure out where they want to begin.

 Tree drawing